 - Chin Ups

-Isolation movements target and work one joint and one specific group of muscles.
+After performing compound movements, then you should move into isolation exercises.
+These movements target and work one joint and one specific group of muscles.
 Example, bicep curls work only the biceps and use the elbow.

 - Allows you to add isolate areas you’d like to bulk up, such as pecs or biceps